brewos-io/web/docs/hardware/Specification.md

 │                                                                                 │
 │    2.
 STAR GROUND AT MH1 ONLY                                                  │
 │    ──────────────────────────────                                              │
-│    ⚠️ CRITICAL: Only mounting hole MH1 connects to GND plane!                 │
+│    Grounding: Only mounting hole MH1 connects to GND plane (star point).     │ │                                                                                 │
-│                                                                                 │
 │    │ Hole │ Type │ Connection │ Purpose                    │                  │
 │    │──────│──────│────────────│────────────────────────────│                  │